 Retailers and their suppliers have recordkeeping responsibilities.
-Upon request by USDA representatives, records shall be provided to substantiate claims.
+Records used in the normal conduct of business that are legible and maintained either in hard copy format or electronic are acceptable for verification of origin claims.
+Upon request by United States Department of Agriculture representatives, records shall be provided to substantiate claims.